Can you give me overview of the entertainment management program?

 Also, the Business Advisement Center is where you declare your major.

-When you have questions about your EM electives, your career or your internship, contact Dr. Rothschild for an appointment.
+When you have questions about your EM electives, your career or your internship, contact Dr. Philip Rothschild for an appointment.

 Tell me a little more about yourself, Dr. Rothschild, and your experiences?